 Bitcoin Price Faces a Potential Bear Trap As Price Jump Lacks Real Money Inflow

-While Bitcoin price receives support from de-escalation of geopolitical tension, market analyst IT_Tech suggests a continued distribution from spot traders.
-The below chart shows that the BTC’s surge to $71,000 is fueled by speculative force as futures long recorded a Cumulative Volume Delta of +759.41 million, while the spot CVD is -6.23 million.
+While Bitcoin price receives support from the de-escalation of geopolitical tension, market analyst IT_Tech suggests a continued distribution from spot traders.
+The chart below shows that BTC’s surge to $71,000 is fueled by speculative force as futures long recorded a Cumulative Volume Delta of +759.41 million, while the spot CVD is -6.23 million.

-This suggests spot participants driving a selling pressure during the recent uptick, while the futures buyers are building the bullish momentum.
+This suggests spot participants are driving a selling pressure during the recent uptick, while the futures buyers are building the bullish momentum.

-Funding rate at +0.0042% hints at a moderate bullish outlook as long as traders are paying premium to shorts for holding their position.
+Funding rate at +0.0042% hints at a moderate bullish outlook as long as traders are paying a premium to shorts for holding their position.

 Thus, until spot CVD is flipped to positive values, BTC participants must remain cautious for a potential breakdown and continuation of the prevailing downtrend.